riclun80/Grove_Gesture_PAJ7660_ESPhome/README.md

 ---
-Original Arduino software is written by Jack Wu for Seeed Studio and modified by Richard Lundholm to be used in ESPHome<br>
+Original Arduino software is written by Jack Wu for Seeed Studio, and this software is modified by Richard Lundholm to be used in ESPHome<br>
 and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check LICENSE for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>